-The company produces only a few exercise bikes: two recumbents, two uprights, and an indoor spinning bike.
-Prices range from $299 to $599, which reflects the true value.
-(In other words, disregard the MSRP of $999 to $1299.)
+The company produces only a few exercise bikes: two recumbents, two uprights, and two indoor spinning bikes.
+Prices range from $399 to $999, which reflects the true value.
 If you order directly from NordicTrack’s website, you will get Free Shipping when you pay in full on your credit card.

 NordicTrack exercise bikes share many of the same frames and models as ProForm models, since both are made by ICON Fitness at the same manufacturing plant.
 If you can’t find a good price on a NordicTrack model you want, chances are the exact same bike will be available from ProForm with a different paint job and decals for about $50 less.
-The warranties from ICON Fitness are not great – about 5 years on the frame and 90 days parts and labor – but that’s one of the trade-offs when you get these low prices.
+The warranties from ICON Fitness are much better than they were in years past – with lifetime frame coverage on most models – so that's a step in the right direction.

 NordicTrack GX2.0 Upright - While the GX2.0 is an attractive model, for $299 you should check best-selling models from Schwinn and Stamina that get far better reviews from consumers.

 NordicTrack GX2 Sport Bike - One of the best deals you can get for an entry-level spinning-type indoor cycle – if you can find it marked down 25% off its sale price of $399.

 NordicTrack GX2.5 Upright - A low budget machine that tries to be more than it is by adding lots of entertaining features like iFit compatibility and speakers for your iPod.